 Step 7: Recruit Instagram Influencers

-The third and final phase of the strategy is to recruit “influencers” in your market.
+The third and final phase to start generating sales from Instagram is to recruit “influencers” in your market.
 During phase 1 and 2, lots of people (and I mean lots) will approach you to become a “rep” or “brand ambassador”.
 Politely decline, because later on you’ll be able to go after much bigger fish.

 Later on is step 7.
 Do your research, find out who owns the most popular personal Instagram accounts in your category.
 You’re looking for accounts with at least 20K followers.